 All right, so let’s get down to business.
 Today is the fourth video that we’re going to do in the “home buyer boot camp series“.
 So, if you’re not familiar with this series.
 It’s a 15-part series that I’m doing to promote education and awareness of the home buying process.
 We’re going to break it down in little, teeny, tiny steps, so.

 This week, we’re going to be talking about lender charges explained, just in plain, plain talk, when you’re buying a home in California.

 What are Closing Cost, Lender Fees Explained

 A lot of times, it’s easy for the fees to get manipulated.
-But I’m going to break down the easiest way to look at Lender Charges and be able to compare and contrast an actual lender charges, so you know … like, no one’s going to get the better of you, because we’re going to explain everything to you.
+But I’m going to break down the easiest way.
+To look at Lender Charges and be able to compare and contrast an actual lender charges.
+So you know like, no one’s going to get the better of you.
+Because we’re going to explain everything to you.
 Okay?
-So.

-But, I’m not able to screen share in a fashion that I would like, so I’m just going to do a brief, quick little video here, and just explain it in a nutshell, and then I’m going to do a second video where I’m going to put up all of the charges, and then you’ll be able to see it in writing.
+But, I’m not able to screen share in a fashion that I would like.
+I’m just going to do a brief, quick little video here.
+Just explain it in a nutshell.
+Then I’m going to do a second video where I’m going to put up all of the charges.
+Then you’ll be able to see it in writing.
 It’s so exciting.
 Okay.

 Well, thanks for joining, everyone.
 My name is Teresa Tims.
 I’m president of TDR Mortgage and Real Estate Group in Upland, California.
 I serve the entire Southern California market, and I specialize in mortgages.
-I aid and support all of the activities of realtor partners throughout the Southland and assist them with their buyers who need home loan financing.
+I aid and support all of the activities of realtor partners throughout the Southland.
+Assist them with their buyers who need home loan financing.
 So, let’s get started.